History of whaling: Greenland and Spitsbergen

 Encouraged by reports of whales off the coast of Spitsbergen, Norway, in 1610, the English Muscovy Company (also known as the Russian Company) sent a whaling expedition there the following year.
 The expedition was a disaster, with both ships sent being lost.
 The crews returned to England in a ship from Hull.
 The following year two more ships were sent.
-Other countries followed suit, with Amsterdam and San Sebastian each sending a ship north.
+Other countries followed suit, with Amsterdam and San Sebastián each sending a ship north.
 The latter ship returned to Spain with a full cargo of oil.
 Such a fabulous return resulted in a fleet of whaleships being sent to Spitsbergen in 1613.
 The Muscovy Company sent seven, backed by a monopoly charter granted by King James I. They met with twenty other whaleships (eleven or twelve Basque, five French, and three Dutch), as well as a London interloper, which were either ordered away or forced to pay a fine of some sort.
 The United Provinces, France, and Spain all protested against this treatment, but James I held fast to his claim of sovereignty over Spitsbergen.

 The following three and a half decades witnessed numerous clashes between the various nations (as well as infighting among the English), often merely posturing, but sometimes resulting in bloodshed.
 This jealousy stemmed as much from the mechanics of early whaling as from straightforward international animosities.
 In the first years of the fishery England, France, the United Provinces and later Denmark–Norway shipped expert Basque whalemen for their expeditions.
 At the time Basque whaling relied on the utilization of stations ashore where blubber could be processed into oil.
 In order to allow a rapid transference of this technique to Spitsbergen, suitable anchorages had to be selected, of which there were only a limited number, in particular on the west coast of the island.

 Early in 1614, the Dutch formed the Noordsche Compagnie (Northern Company), a cartel composed of several independent chambers (each representing a particular port).
 The company sent fourteen ships supported by three or four men-of-war this year, while the English sent a fleet of thirteen ships and pinnaces.
 Equally matched, they agreed to split the coast between themselves, to the exclusion of third parties.
 The English received the four principal harbors in the middle of the west coast, while the Dutch could settle anywhere to the south or north.
 The agreement explicitly stated that it was only meant to last for this season.